Click here for my main website

 Click here for more details about obtaining and upgrading an original PAL kit

 You will need my special installation harness to replace the one in the Version 1 PAL kit and a software upgrade to get the features offered with the Version 2 kits.
-You can order my harnesses, software upgrades, and iPod cables (until I run out) in the Components Only section of the Ordering Page.
+You can order my harnesses and software upgrades in the Components Only section of the Ordering Page.
+I'm out of the 5 volt iPod cables, but I have OEM cables that charge 12 volt only.
 If you order a Version 1 PAL kit from someone else, you can have it direct shipped to me if that is convenient for you, so I can upgrade the software in the module.
 If you go this route, please have them put your name somewhere so I'll know who it's for.

 You might also be able to find used PALs on ebay and other sites.
 Just be sure to get the correct part number and ascertain why the person is selling it - you don't want to get a defective one.
 But if he or she is selling it because they traded cars or some other reason, the used PAL is probably OK.

 As an alternative to the Version 2 PAL, you might want to consider the USA Spec PA15-Vette iPod adapter.
 But the Version 2 PAL is still the premier iPod adapter for the C6 Corvette.
 Click HERE for a new review of the PA15-Vette.

 You might also want to consider one of my auxiliary in harnesses below.
 Since I build these myself, I can ship them quickly.

 The Version 2 PAL will work for all C6 factory Nav radios and all C6 factory non-Nav radios with or without XM.
 For early C6 non-Nav radios without XM, I will ship a software version which includes a radio unlocking code to create an XM band on your radio.
 Please email me if you have an early non-Nav radio without XM so I will be sure to send you the correct software.